Anegin24/Kraken2/README.md

 This command generate a "taxonomy" folder.

 2. Contruct the library

-### Collect fasta file from ncbi or other source put them on "refseq" folder.
+Collect fasta file from ncbi or other source put them on "refseq" folder.
 Then run add library command:
-unzip file
+Unzip file
 ```bash
 Find refseq -name "*.gz" -print0 | parallel -0 gunzip
 ```